janos-r/axum-template/README.md

   - Debug and Display variants for server and client
 - Request json logs
 - Spellcheck with cspell
-- graphql with async-graphql
+- Graphql with async-graphql

 ## TODOs:

-- gql
+- fix - log errors from gql
-  - state - replicate rest api (model_controller)
+  - somehow store in the request or ctx - to pick up with the logger mw
-  - auth - restriction, ctx
+  - or separate error logs from request logs
 - CI with github actions
 - DB with maybe surrealDb